Backstabbed in a Backwater Dungeon: Anime

 An anime adaptation was announced on November 15, 2024, which was later revealed to be a television series that is produced by J.C.Staff and directed by Katsushi Sakurabi, with series composition and scripts written by Hiroshi Ōnogi, characters designed by Yukie Suzuki, and music composed by Ryo Takahashi.
-The series premiered on October 3, 2025, on Tokyo MX and other networks.
-The opening theme song is "Sen Yori Kaminari ya, Sarariya Takaki" (閃より雷や、更りや高き), performed by Tei, while the ending theme song is "Shirogarasu" (シロガラス), performed by Nowlu.
+The series aired from October 3 to December 19, 2025, on Tokyo MX and other networks.
+The opening theme song is "Hira-yori Raiya, Sara-riya Takaki" (閃より雷や、更りや高き), performed by Tei, while the ending theme song is "Shirogarasu" (シロガラス), performed by Nowlu.
 Sentai Filmworks licensed the series in North America, Australia and British Isles for streaming on Hidive under the title My Gift Lvl 9999 Unlimited Gacha: Backstabbed in a Backwater Dungeon, I'm Out for Revenge!.
 Muse Communication licensed the series in South and Southeast Asia.